Employment discrimination: Primary and secondary jobs

+Emerging models of discrimination

+Privation of inclusion

+Privation of inclusion is a type of racial discrimination seen in institutions, especially in predominantly white organizations.
+It's a covert form of discrimination where those in positions of power use organizational rules and policies to exclude people based on race, all while claiming to promote inclusivity.
+This concept differs from straightforward exclusion, as it involves a complex interplay of exclusion and inclusion, making it harder to discern.
+It is marked by limited access to opportunities for racially diverse individuals in the workplace, such as creation of disincentives and blocked career paths.
+This phenomenon is deeply ingrained in institutional practices, forming a normative culture that sustains racial inequalities.
+It's distinct from racial gatekeeping, which focuses on discrimination against racially different individuals before their admission to such organizations, while privation of inclusion occurs after admission.

 Critique of the neoclassical approach

 Neoclassical economics ignores logical explanations of how self-fulfilling prophecy by the employers affect the motivation and psychology of women and minority groups and thus it alters the decision making of individuals regarding human capital.
 This is the feedback explanation that correlates with the drop in human capital investment (such as more schooling or training) attainment by women and minorities.

 Moreover, power and social relationships link discrimination to sexism and racism, which is ignored in the neoclassical theory.
 Furthermore, along with the classical and Marxist theory of competition, racial-gender structure of the job is related to the bargaining power and thus wage differential.
 Therefore, discrimination persists since racial and gender characteristics shape who gets the higher paying jobs, both within and between occupations.
 In short, the power relationships are embedded in the labor market, which are neglected in the neoclassical approach.

 In addition, critics have argued that the neoclassical measurement of discrimination is flawed.
 As Figart [1997] points out, conventional methods do not put gender or race into the heart of the analysis and they measure discrimination as the unexplained residual.
 As a result, we are not informed about the causes and nature of discrimination.
 She argues that gender and race should not be marginal to the analysis but at the center and suggests a more dynamic analysis for discrimination.
 Figart argues gender is more than a dummy variable since gender is fundamental to the economy.
 Moreover, the segmentation in the labor market, institutional variables and non-market factors affect wage differentials and women dominate low-paid occupations.
 Again, none of these is because of productivity differentials nor are they the outcome of voluntary choices.
 Figart also indicates how women's jobs are associated with unskilled work.
-For that reason, men don't like association of "their" jobs with women or femininity, skills are engendered.
+For that reason, men do not like association of "their" jobs with women or femininity, skills are engendered.